 - Not more than 2 courses may be taken independently.

 - Independent study credit is not given for a paid job.

-- The student discusses the course with their advisor, who arranges for the additional approvals from the Program Director and Provost/Dean.
+- The student discusses the course with their advisor who arranges for the additional approvals from the Program Director and Associate Provost.

 - The application form with all the necessary signatures must be delivered to the Registrar’s Office in order for the registration to be completed.